onzfonz/comp227/src/content/4/en/part4b.md

 Because of this we can't directly compare the equality of the `resultTask.body` and `taskToView` that is read from the database.
 Instead, we must first perform similar JSON serialization and parsing for the `taskToView` as the server is performing for the task object.

-The tests pass and we can safely refactor the tested routes to use async/await:
+The tests pass and now that we have some coverage for that code, we can refactor the tested routes to use async/await:

 ```js
 tasksRouter.get('/:id', async (request, response, next) => {